octalventures/fixmephone/README.md

 ##### Step 4: View or modify the layout

-1. Under the 'res/layout' directory there will be the layouts, doule click to one to view or modify it.
+1. Under the 'res/layout' directory there will be the layouts, double click to one to view or modify it.

 ____________
 ## To-do